ImanSeyed/tcp-tun/README.md

 ## Description

-This repository is a learning experience in implementing TCP in C language.
+This repository is a learning experience in implementing TCP with C language.
 In order not to get bothered by the Linux kernel TCP implementation, it's over a `tun` interface.

 ## How To Run It